aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ## Offline Authentication

 Server-side authentication is easy compared to offline, because we don't need to worry about how passwords will be kept on the server (from the client- side perspective).
-When the device goes offline some critical problem will emerge like users will losing their access to the application, sensitive data being exposed to attackers or data loss.
+When the device goes offline some critical problem will emerge like users will lose their access to the application, sensitive data being exposed to attackers or data loss.

 On the bright side the solution in theory is simple at first glance.
-The application requests users to provide their credentials at the first time the application is started, but the password **can't** be kept on device.
+The application requests users to provide their credentials the first time the application is started, but the password **can't** be kept on device.
 That would represent a risk if device is stolen, lost, borrowed or infected with malware.

-The proposed solution is to make use of cryptographic functions in an attempt to slow down an adversary in case of the user's device is compromised.
+The proposed solution is to make use of cryptographic functions in an attempt to slow down an adversary in case the user's device is compromised.

 ### Password registration